ToposInstitute/CatColab/dev-docs/README.md

 To build the forest, then simply run `./forester build`.
 To view the forest, run `./serve.sh` and go to `http://localhost:8080/index.xml` in your web browser.
 Note that you will need python installed for `./serve.sh` to work properly.

-You can run `./watch.sh` to watch for changes to the `trees` directory and rebuild accordingly.
+If you have `inotifywait` installed, you can run `./watch.sh` to watch for changes to the `trees` directory and rebuild accordingly.